bsygo/bimanual_handover/README.md

 The training saves checkpoints every 100 training steps.
 If the training gets interrupted, change the yaml file to load the last available checkpoint and restart the training.
 The checkpoints are saved in the subfolder checkpoints under the folder models, while the finished models are saved directly in the models folder.

 # Workspace Analysis
-For starting a workspace analysis, follow these steps:
-1. The workspace analysis does not have a config file.
-Instead, one has to set the file from where to load an exisiting workspace analysis, for continuing to expand it, in the "main" function in "workspace\_analyzer.py".
-The "load" variable needs to contain the filename and the file needs to be in the "workspace\_analysis" subfolder of the "data" folder.
-If a new workspace analysis should be started instead, set the "load" variable to None.
+The config file for the workspace analysis is workspace.yaml.
+It contains the following options:
+- load: specify the file name of the workspace analysis to continue expanding.
+The .json file has to be under data/workspace\_analysis.
+Set to an empty string to start a new workspace analyis.
-2. Additionally, one needs to manually specify the object and graspy type for the workspace analysis in the "\_\_init\_\_" function of the "workspace\_analyzer" class, lines 288 and 289.
-The available object types are "can", "bleach", and "roll", while the available grasp types are "top", "side", "side\_x", and "side\_y".
-The latter two options corresponding to the x- and y-shifted side grasp, respectively.
+- grasp\_type: the grasp type to perform the workspace analysis with.
+Options are "top", "side", "side\_x", and "side\_y".
+The last two option correspond to the x- and y-shifted side grasp, respectively.
+Set to the correct type used in the loaded file, if a file is loaded.
-3. For launching a workspace analysis, one now has to launch `roslaunch tams_pr2_moveit_config demo.launch` first to start a moveit and rviz demo session for the PR2.
-4. Now, the PR2 needs to be set into the correct default pose for the workspace analysis.
-For this, manually start "initial\_setup.py" by calling `rosrun bimanual_handover initial_setup.py` and manually call the service `initial_setup_srv`.
-Refer to the handover pipeline section for more information about the behavior of this service.
-Afterward, manuall move the left arm of the PR2 into its default pose through rviz by planning and executing a motion of the "left\_arm" group to the named target pose "left\_arm\_to\_side".
-5. Now, a workspace analysis can be started by calling `roslaunch bimanual_handover workspace_analysis.launch`
+- object\_type: currently makes no difference for the analysis.
+Options are "ca,", "bleach", and "roll".
+- debug: additional information for debugging.
+- verbose: log additional information to the console if debug is also turned on.

+Once the parameters in the config file are set correctly, start the analysis through the foloowing steps:
+1. Start a demo session of the PR2 through `roslaunch tams_pr2_moveit_config demo.launch`.
+2. Now launch the workspace analysis through `roslaunch bimanual_handover workspace_analysis.launch`.
+It will initially move the robot into the correct configuration and then start the analysis.
+3. Wait until the process finishes.
+The workspace analysis .json file will be under data/workspace\_analysis.

 To visualize the a workspace analysis or transform parts of it into a rosbag, one need to use start the visualizer through `rosrun bimanual_handover visualize_workspace.py`.
 Now, one can perform varios actions by sending ros messages to the correct topics.
 All topics are in the namespace `workspace_visualizer` and a message can be manuall send to it through `rostopic pub /workspace_visualizer/topic_name` and autocompleting the call with "tab" to set the desired message parameters.
 The available topics are:
 - load\_json: load data from the specified .json workspace analysis file.
 It has to be under the workspace\_analysis subfolder of the data folder.
 Loading data is the first step required for most other topics.